wlsf82/string-calc-js/README.md

 ### Note

-Each update in the master branch of this repository will trigger a pipeline on gocd
+Each update in the master branch of this repository will trigger a pipeline on gocd.